-My daughter Kirsten and her husband Mike had invited us over for dinner one evening and I decided to bring a Tarte au Citron, Kirsten’s favourite dessert.
-I was a bit short on time, and happily employed the trusty no-roll crust from the French Apple Tart recipe to make the base for the tart.
-The filling itself was a bit more problematic.
-Like Kirsten, I love lemon curd, but I also dislike all the multi-step double-boiling and straining of lemon zest that renders the process annoying and messy.
+My daughter Kirsten and her husband Mike had invited us over for dinner one evening, and I decided to bring a Tarte au Citron, Kirsten’s favourite dessert.
+Unfortunately, I was a bit short on time and happily employed the trusty no-roll crust from the French Apple Tart recipe to make the base for the tart.
+Unfortunately, the filling itself was a bit more problematic.
+Like Kirsten, I love lemon curd, but I wouldn’t say I like all the multi-step double-boiling and straining of lemon zest that renders the process annoying and messy.

 Fine Cooking, once again, came to the rescue with this variation on Classic Lemon Curd.
 Easy peasy.

-Or it would have been had I not let my mind wander at the point where I was to add the lemon juice.
-I’d separated two of the eggs, and had left the egg whites sitting in a bowl right beside the bowl of lemon juice.
-In my distracted state I added the egg whites to the butter, sugar and egg mixture in the mixing bowl instead of the lemon juice.
-Grrrrrrr… Of course, we were low on sugar and I’d used the last of it to make the batch that was now being poured down the sink.
+Or it would have been, had I not let my mind wander at the point where I was to add the lemon juice.
+I’d separated two of the eggs and had left the egg whites sitting in a bowl right beside the bowl of lemon juice.
+In my distracted state, I added the egg whites to the butter, sugar and egg mixture in the mixing bowl instead of the lemon juice.
+Note to self: immediately store the egg whites in the freezer for later use… Grrrrrrr… Of course, we were low on sugar, and I’d used the last of it to make the batch that was now being poured down the sink.
 What’s that saying about more haste, less speed?
-Or in my case, more daze, less speed.
+Or, in my case, more daze, less speed.

 A tangy, creamy lemon curd perfect for Tarte Au Citron, or to slather over gingerbread, shortbread, or any bread!
 It’s a no muss, no fuss recipe.

-- 3 oz (6 tbsp) unsalted butter, softened at room temperature
+- 85 g or 3 oz unsalted butter, softened at room temperature

 - 2 large eggs plus